ElofssonLab/SubCons/README.md

 Reference

 Salvatore, M., Warholm, P., Shu, N., Basile, W., Elofsson, A., 2015.
 SubCons: a new ensemble method for improved subcellular localization predictions.

+NOTE: SubCons runs PRODRES our new programm that generatares PSSM profile very fast and with the same accuracy of Psi-Blast
+      We suggest to read carefully the instruction and install it!
+      However, SubCons runs Psi-Blast as alternative to PRODRES (THIS MAKE SUBCONS MUCH SLOWER)

+Description

 Installation and usage:

 Check out the software from the github by